n8nt/versatune64/README.md

 # Versatune Receiver #

 This README would normally document whatever steps are necessary to get your application up and running.
+These instructions are for use with the 64-bit OS.

 ### What is this repository for? ###